3araht/giabalanai/readme.md

 # giabalanai keyboard
-giabalanai keyboard is a simple-design Chromatic Button Accordion-ish MIDI keyboard (60 bass + C-system 62 keys = 38 notes) that doesn't have bellows nor register switches.
-A rotary encoder can be used for adjusting the system volume of your computer. giabalanai works with PC, Mac, iPad, and iPhone.
+giabalanai keyboard is a simple-design Chromatic Button Accordion-ish MIDI keyboard (60 bass + C-system 62 keys = 38 notes) that doesn't have bellows nor register switches. giabalanai works with PC, Mac, iPad, and iPhone.
 (It works with Android as well.
 Thanks to @elekit_official for sharing the info.)